 Integration with Intelligence Resources™

-Start by creating GRACI™ matrices for your highest-risk processes first—those involving customer data, financial decisions, or regulatory compliance.
-Once teams see the clarity GRACI™ provides, adoption across other workflows will accelerate naturally.
+Start by creating GRACI™ matrices for your highest-risk processes first — those involving customer data, financial decisions, or regulatory compliance.
+Once leadership sees the clarity GRACI™ provides, adoption across other workflows will accelerate naturally.

-GRACI™ doesn't slow down innovation—it provides the clarity that allows AI adoption to scale safely.
+GRACI™ does not slow down innovation.
+It provides the clarity that allows AI adoption to scale safely — and the financial accountability that makes it defensible.